 I teach 700–1,000 students a year to write correct, efficient, and beautiful programs.

-- Senior Lecturer, Computer Science, Cornell Bowers Computing and Information Science
+- Senior Lecturer, Computer Science, Bowers College of Computing and Information Science

 - PhD in Computer Science with a graduate minor in Music (organ), Cornell University, 2010